Daffin's Candies has gained a national name for its delectable milk and semi-sweet chocolate candy.

 Mr. Daffin passed away in February 1998 and the business is now run by Mrs. Daffin who is president and their daughter, Diane who serves as vice president.
 Mr. and Mrs. Daffin's nephew, Gary Sigler, is operations manager while his brother Joe, is in charge of tourism promotion.
 Connie Leon is manager of the Sharon store and oversees retail sales while Sandy Hoover is in charge of fund raising sales.
 Each piece of Daffin's candy continues to be hand-decorated, which is becoming a rarity in the candy business.

-Today, in addition to the Sharon flagship location, Daffin's has retail stores in Greenville, Franklin, and Grove City in Pennsylvania along with stores in Warren, and Girard Ohio.
+Today, in addition to the Sharon flagship location, Daffin's has retail stores in Greenville, and Franklin in Pennsylvania along with stores in Warren, and Girard Ohio.
 Also, Daffin's has branched out and supplies more than 42 Hallmark and Specialty stores with their fine chocolate candy.